advaithasabnis/target-and-market/README.md

 ## About The Project
 This project is in collaboration with a company that develops a popular cryptocurrency portfolio tracking application for Android and iOS.
 As of May 2020, it has hundreds of thousands of monthly active users.
 The app has a freemium model and users have the option to purchase its paid premium service.
 The app does not store any personal information about its users such as their email addresses or phone numbers.
 As a result, targeted marketing efforts are impeded by the lack of personal or demographic information.

-<b>Target and Market</b> uses anonymized user behaviour and in-app data to identify the best candidates (that are most likely to convert) for a marketing campaign.
+**Target and Market** uses anonymized user behaviour and in-app data to identify the best candidates (that are most likely to convert) for a marketing campaign.
 The tool further segments the selected targets to enable the company to maximize their return on marketing investment by tailoring their campaign to each segment.

 <!-- DATA -->
 ## Data